rajp152k/cust_dl_lib/log.md

 		- to allow deeper networks to converge efficiently
 	- implemented linear and the ReLU layer and refactored as classes
 	- can use nn.Linear and nn.ReLU from now onwards from torch

+## Batches:

+	- refactor the code a  bit to make it more readable:
+		- optimizer class created
+	- implemented the cross entropy loss function : combining negative log loss and softmax
+	- yielding data : batch processing capabilities introduced